Marina Satti

-Marina Satti (Μαρίνα Σάττι; born 26 December 1986) is a Greek singer, composer, music producer and actress.
-Her music fuses traditional Greek and Balkan sounds with modern pop, hip hop and electronic production.
+Marina Satti (Μαρίνα Σάττι; born 26 December 1986) is a Greek singer, songwriter, music producer and actress.
+Her music fuses traditional Greek and Balkan sounds with modern pop, hip-hop, and electronic production.
+She graduated from the Berklee College of Music in 2012.
+She released her first single, "Koupes", in 2016 and her first album, YENNA, in 2022.
+Her albums P.O.P. and POP TOO have reached unprecedented global success, for a Greek artist.
+Satti represented Greece at the Eurovision Song Contest 2024 with her song "Zari", finishing in 11th place.
+"Zari" was the first song in Greek to enter music charts outside of Greece.

 Early life and studies

-Satti was born in Athens and lived there up to the age of 6.
-After that, she was raised on the island of Crete in Greece.
-Her father, Ali Osman Satti, was an Arab doctor-anesthesiologist from Sudan and former deputy professor of the National and Kapodistrian University of Athens; her mother, Chariclia Filoxenidi, is a chemical engineer from Heraklion, Crete, with ancestry from the Greek population of Asia Minor.
-Her parents met at the Faculty of Medicine in Athens where they studied.
-Satti spent her childhood in Heraklion and as a child, she visited Sudan during the summers.
+Satti was born in Athens and lived there until the age of 6.
+She was then raised on the island of Crete.
+Her father, Ali Osman Satti, was a Sudanese Arab anesthesiologist and former professor of the National and Kapodistrian University of Athens.
+Her mother, Charikleia Filoxenidi, is a chemical engineer from Heraklion, Crete, with Anatolian Greek ancestry.
+Her parents met at the Faculty of Medicine while studying at the National and Kapodistrian University of Athens.
+Satti spent all of her childhood in Heraklion, visiting Sudan during the summers.
 She graduated from school as a top student.
-She has a brother who lives in England and a half-sister from her father's subsequent marriage to another woman.
+She has a brother who lives in England and a half-sister from her father's later marriage to another woman.
 He had returned to Sudan and later moved to Egypt.

-Satti began piano lessons, when she was 5 years old at the Apollo Conservatory in Crete.
+Satti began piano lessons when she was 5 years old at the Apollo Conservatory in Crete.
 She also sang in several choirs.
 In 2008, after studying with the baritone Panos Dimas, Satti earned a first degree in lyrical monody with honors and a first prize.
-One year later, she earned a second degree in advanced classical music studies, opera and piano, while also studying jazz at the Nakas Conservatory in Athens.
-She studied Architecture for 3 years at the National Technical University of Athens.
-Satti also studied at the Veaki Drama School for 1 year and the Kentriki Skini Drama School, in Athens for 1 more year on a scholarship.
-In 2012, she completed a 3-year degree in jazz composition, contemporary writing and production at the Berklee College of Music in the U.S.A on a scholarship.
-Among her teachers at Berklee were Jamie Haddad and Danilo Pérez.
+One year later, she earned degrees in advanced classical music studies, opera and piano, while also studying jazz at the Nakas Conservatory in Athens.
+She studied architecture for three years at the National Technical University of Athens.
+Satti also studied at the Veaki Drama School for one year and the Kentriki Skini Drama School in Athens for one more year on a scholarship.
+In 2012, she completed a 3-year degree in jazz composition, contemporary writing and production at the Berklee College of Music in Boston, United States, on a scholarship.
+Among her teachers at Berklee were Jamey Haddad and Danilo Pérez.

-In 2024, she started postgraduate studies in the field of Cultural Management at the Hellenic Open University.
+In 2024, she started postgraduate studies in the field of cultural management at the Hellenic Open University.